ajhanisch/ORDPRO/README.md

 Automates splitting, editing, combining, processing, and managing of orders.

 # **DESCRIPTION**
-Script designed to assist in management and processing of orders given in the format of a single file or files containing numerous orders, from one to thousands of orders.
-Script to go from one single file containing any number of orders to organized directory structure by 'UICS\\[UIC]\\[SOLDIER]\\ORDER_N' to allow for a more organized look and viewing of orders processed on a daily basis or in large batches of historical orders.
+Script designed to assist in management and processing of orders given in the format of a single file or multiple files containing numerous orders, from one to thousands of orders to organized directory structure by 'UICS\\[UIC]\\[SOLDIER]\\ORDER_N'.
+This allows for a more organized look and viewing of orders processed on a daily basis or in large batches of historical orders.

 # **FEATURES**
 Automated parsing, splitting, editing, and organizing, orders.
 Detailed verbosity of script processing during runtime.
 Detailed logging of all parameters and output.
-Debugging options available.

 # **DOCUMENTATION**
 Check out the README and Wiki page for detailed information.

 # **USAGE**
 Running the tool:
-.\ORDPRO.ps1 [options]
+.\ORDPRO.py [options]

 Typical Usage Example:
-.\ORDPRO.ps1 -i "\\\path\to\input" -o "\\\path\to\output" -Verbose
+.\ORDPRO.py "\\\path\to\input" "\\\path\to\output" --verbose

 Options: